ivni195/spotify_maintainer/README.md

 `python3 spfmaint.py add-playlist example_playlist`

 Now download playlist info from Spotify API.
 (Note that if you skip the first step, you will be prompted to create the table.)
+When you do it for the first time, your web browser will pop up and you will be ask to paste in the redirect link (this is how spotipy authenticates a user).

 `python3 spfmaint.py update example_playlist`